RaphaelleC/project-4-server/README.md

 ## Challenges

-The biggest challenges we've encountered on this project were writing down a clear and simple ERD, as well as implementing it in our back end; dealing with the 2 different user types; not getting lost with all the relationships our datas have; coming up with a general idea of our website's layout.
+The biggest challenges we've encountered on this project were writing down a clear and simple ERD, as well as implementing it in our back end.
+All the different relationships were difficult to implement at first.<br>
+Having to deal with 2 different users to put into a single user type took some time to manage and to figure out but I'm really happy with how I handled it.<br>
+Coming up with a general idea of our website's layout also took some time to think and test different styles and possibilities, although we knew that we wanted a sober and not extravagant look.

 ## Conclusions